SIESTA: Efficient Online Continual Learning with Sleep

 1Rochester Institute of Technology, 2United States Space Force, 3University of Rochester

-[* denotes Equal contribution and † conveys Now at NAVER LABS Europe]
+[* denotes equal contribution and † conveys now at NAVER LABS Europe]

 Motivation